-For this reason you should consider putting a system in place that will group your clients based on their loyalty.
+For this reason, you should consider putting a system in place that will group your clients based on their loyalty.
 Hands down the best tool for this is the Net Promoter Score (NPS).
-There are several vendors that offer the NPS as a stand alone service, including CustomerGauge, and SurveyMonkey.
+There are several vendors that offer the NPS as a stand-alone service, including CustomerGauge, and SurveyMonkey.

 If used correctly, the NPS will also lead directly to more testimonials and online reviews.
 As a new agency, social proof will be critical to landing new clients.
 You need to get them to speak up as much as possible.
-For a more in depth explanation on how to use the NPS for your agency check out this post.
+For a more in-depth explanation on how to use the NPS for your agency check out this post.

 I suggest getting these systems in place early so that you don’t miss out on any reviews or testimonials.
 It will also free up time for you to focus on other areas of growing your agency.
-At Rocket Referrals we have years of data of which strategies have lead to the most sustainable growth for insurance agencies.
+At Rocket Referrals, we have years of data on which strategies have lead to the most sustainable growth for insurance agencies.
 These best practices are hardwired into our software to offer the complete head-to-tail automated solution for referrals, retention, reviews, and relationships.
 For those of you who are new to this type of automation check out a quick demo.

 Becoming an insurance agent requires that you know your stuff—which is good news for the rest of us.
-Each state has their own standards regarding certification and continued education.
+Each state has its own standards regarding the certification and continued education.
 Discovering exactly what is required across states can be made much easier with websites devoted to providing organized curriculums for aspiring insurance agents.
 We suggest looking into comprehensive online resources rather than fumbling through thick books and large spiraled binders.
 Some websites make this much easier, including online education and test preparation.
 For Health / Life agencies we recommend you check out National Online Insurance School for your insurance training.
-They have a very user-friendly interface and effective training program designed to get new agents certified within a week or two.
+They have a very user-friendly interface and an effective training program designed to get new agents certified within a week or two.
 Property and Casualty we suggest you take a look at The Institutes for online study and test prep resources.
 Other companies we recommend for Life and Health pre-licensing and continuing education are www.prelicense.com and www.webce.com.